 The Northern Pike’s name is derived mostly from the fact that they live in areas up north where temperatures are generally colder.
 Within North America, there are Northern Pike populations in North Dakota, South Dakota, Minnesota, Michigan, Montana, Maryland, West Virginia, Wisconsin, Indiana, Connecticut, Massachusetts, Vermont, Iowa, Northern New Mexico and Arizona, Illinois, New York, New Jersey, Idaho, northern New England, most of Canada, particularly Alberta, Saskatchewan, Manitoba, Ontario and Québec, Alaska, the Ohio Valley, the upper Mississippi River and its tributaries, the Great Lakes Basin and surrounding states, Missouri, Kansas, Nebraska, Colorado and parts of Oklahoma as well.
 Pike in warmer regions such as the Southwest were generally introduced (stocked) by wildlife management.

 Northern Pike Fishing Seasons

-If you plan a fishing trip to catch some northern pike then you need to plan ahead.
+If you plan a fishing trip to catch some Northern Pike then you need to plan ahead.
 As soon as you head out to the lake it should be right after it has thawed enough to where the fish can enter shallow water.
 Usually right after the deep freezes in the winter is a great time to go.
-This is when the water has been frozen for quite some time and has recently thawed out creating perfect climate conditions for the northern pike.
+This is when the water has been frozen for quite some time and has recently thawed out creating perfect climate conditions for them.
 As the season progresses you might want to change your angling tactics and search for them in deeper water.
-In the summer, when the water is warm the northern pike will reside at the bottom of the lake where temperatures are cooler so that’s where you will want to sink your line.
-Fishing in the winter is definitely more ideal.
+In the summer, when the water is warm they will normally reside at the bottom of the lake where temperatures are cooler; so that’s where you will want to sink your line.
+Fishing for Norther Pike in the winter is definitely more ideal.

 Northern Pike Fishing Techniques